 Cape Malay Veggie Wraps

 A rich spicy curry is rolled up in a tortilla before being fried to crisp perfection!
-Our version uses a hearty combination of chickpeas, spinach and macadamia nut yoghurt as the filling.
+Our version uses a hearty combination of lentils, spinach and Greek yoghurt as the filling.
 It is served with a sweet chutney for spooning over or for dunking!

 Cape Malay Veggie Wraps